-Last year, Edul@b implemented an experimental activity aimed at raising awareness on data tracking, privacy and ethics in the context of Digital Competence".
+Last year, Edul@b implemented an experimental activity aimed at raising awareness on data tracking, privacy and ethics in the context of Digital Competence.

 Our team had been reflecting on the relevance of cultivating critical digital literacies through our participation in the EU project DETECT (Developing a Digital Critical Literacy in Teachers).
-We had also been studying data literacy in higher education through the research and dissemination activities in our space, Fair Data Cultures in Higher Education.
+We had also been studying data literacy in higher education through the research and dissemination activities at our programme Fair Data Cultures in Higher Education.

 Our concern stemmed from facts driven by the rapid technological development relating to data in society and, specifically, in education.
 A phenomenon that the pandemic intensified.
-Indeed, the increased access to digital technologies and social networks has created unprecedented educational challenges, which we need to turn into opportunities.
-Therefore, as committed educators, Edul@b started thinking about activities with our students that might develop understanding and reflection on the problem.
+Indeed, the last year we observed that the increased access to digital technologies and social networks created unprecedented educational challenges, which as societies, we are called to turn into opportunities.
+Therefore, as committed educators, we Edul@b group started thinking about activities with our students that might develop understanding and reflection on the problem.

-In the last twenty years, we have been all engaged in working towards technological uptake.
-Schools, businesses and the public sector started using the Internet and hence digital platforms (including social media) that facilitated professional activities, learning and interaction; that promoted the professional development of workers and supported online conversations between users, institutions, and all sorts of stakeholders' networks.
-While undoubtedly useful, more recently, their intense use (mainly triggered by the massification of mobile devices) challenged existing institutional practices and cultures and raised questions regarding the type of digital competence needed to operate in such contexts.
+As a research group, in the last twenty years we have been engaged in working towards technological uptake.
+We have been observing and accompanying the schools, businesses and the public sector to embrace the Internet and hence the digital platforms (including social media).
+We were convinced that technologies facilitated professional activities, learning and interaction; that promoted the professional development of workers and supported online conversations between users, institutions, and all sorts of stakeholders' networks.
+While undoubtedly useful, we have also witnessed that more recently, digital technologies' intense use (mainly triggered by the massification of mobile devices) challenged existing institutional practices and cultures and raised questions regarding the type of digital competence needed to operate in such contexts.

-As educators, many of us were convinced that such a competence should ensure that digital technologies were used in personally and professionally meaningful ways to support entrepreneurship, creativity, communication and collaboration, as well as lifelong learning, even leading to the generation of an identity linked to the digital contexts in which one "lives" (Romeu, Guitert, Romero & Bruguera, 2016).
+As educators, many of us were convinced that such a competence should ensure that digital technologies could be used in personally and professionally meaningful ways to support entrepreneurship, creativity, communication and collaboration, as well as lifelong learning, even leading to the generation of an identity linked to the digital contexts in which one "lives" (Romeu, Guitert, Romero & Bruguera, 2016).
 However, we (educators) realised in the pandemic aftermath that excessive or unreflective use of technologies entailed many psychological, social and ethical risks, which require critical reflection.
 A reflection leading to understanding the platforms' business models, particularly concerning the invasion of the user's privacy to monetise the extracted data in the form of new products and services.

 A compelling need of reflection, some point out, because platforms do not always operate transparently or use data in a fair and ethical manner.
 There is indeed a pressing need to cultivate "a critical disposition in a context where technical competence is prioritised" (Raffaghelli, 2020).

-Despite the importance of acquiring technical and communicative skills, improving the critical disposition of users can generate an activation movement to care for privacy, to engage in technological development that respects the human and social side.
-These skills are also transferable through digital contexts and, therefore, very relevant from the personal sphere (for example, the use of apps that "quantify the self"; or forms of engagement in social networks connected to citizen and political participation).
+We still believe in the importance of acquiring technical and communicative skills.
+But we also claim (together with many other educators) that improving the critical disposition of users can generate a movement to care for privacy, to engage in technological development that respects the human and social side.
+These skills are also transferable through digital contexts and, therefore, very relevant, from the personal sphere (e.g, the use of apps that "quantify the self") to the social and political fields (e.g., forms of engagement in social networks connected to citizen and political participation).